verboompj/Other/Azure AD Leave Directory.md

-# Leave a Azure Active Directory / Tenant your account was added to as a Guest account
+# Leave a Azure Active Directory / Tenant your Azure AD Account was added to as a Guest account